Jose Mangin

 Jose Mangin (born April 12, 1977) is a broadcaster, media personality, and actor.
-He is the program director and host of Sirius XM's Liquid Metal, Octane, and Ozzy's Boneyard stations.
+He is the program director and host of SiriusXM's Liquid Metal, Octane, and Ozzy's Boneyard stations.
 Mangin is the longest running rock host in the company's history, having worked with Sirius since September 2000.

 Early life and education

 Mangin was born at St. Joseph's Hospital and Medical Center in Phoenix, Arizona, in 1977.
 He lived in Sierra Vista and Tucson before his family settled in Douglas, a town near the Mexico–United States border, where Mangin was raised.

 Mangin was introduced to metal music in his youth by his cousins when he was in kindergarten, hearing Shout at the Devil by Mötley Crüe.
 In addition to metal, Mangin became interested in science in his youth after watching the 1988 film The Serpent and the Rainbow.
 In 1992, he went to his first concert, seeing Iron Maiden and Anthrax.
 During high school, Mangin played in a metal band called Damnation.

 After graduating high school, Mangin received a full-ride scholarship to the University of Arizona (UA), where he majored in chemistry.
 He worked as the music director for KAMP, the UA campus radio station, creating the show Beyond The Pit.
 Mangin later attended graduate school at the University of Tennessee, studying to become a pharmacist.
 He also worked at WMFS-FM, a local radio station where he continued his Beyond The Pit show, during graduate school.
 Mangin won the Metal Director of the Year award in the Album Network magazine while at WMFS-FM, leading to other job offers.
 Mangin decided to pursue a career in radio and moved to New Jersey.